cgpuglie/homebrew-monitor/README.md

 Will deploy to Docker Swarm on Google's GCE using my [GCE Docker Swarm automation](https://github.com/cgpuglie/GCP-Terraform-DockerSwarm) and possibly to Kubernetes on Google's GKE.
 This repository will house the kubernetes yaml files, Docker stack-files, Integration tests, and CircleCI configs to Test and release this code in an automated fashion.
 ### Microservice Repositories
 This app is made up of a variety of microservices running in Docker containers.
 Each microservice is versioned independently, and contains unit tests that simulate the interaction between services.
+Each microservice will be published to Dockerhub by .circleci when a version is tagged if all tests are successful.

 Here are the repositories:

 #### Work In Progress
 [homebrew-monitor-auth](https://github.com/cgpuglie/homebrew-monitor-auth): Provides APIs to authenticate and authorize an admin user.
 [homebrew-monitor-rest](https://github.com/cgpuglie/homebrew-monitor-rest): Provides REST apis to accept and report statistics from Raspberry Pi's sensors.
+[homebrew-monitor-common](https://github.com/cgpuglie/homebrew-monitor-common): Exports shared logic for use in other services.

 #### Future releases
 **Raspberry Pi Agent**: Application to gather data from Raspberry Pi's sensors and send to REST API.